NY Workers Comp: 5 Things to Know (video)

 #3 Businesses in NYC face another rating complexity – Terrorism.

 While the U.S. and NYC, in particular, have thwarted and prevented most terrorist attacks, terrorism is still a concern for insurance companies.
 In fact, part of the underwriting process for any account in NYC and other major cities in the United States will have a terrorism component.
-The major concern for insurers is twofold; a. is your firm located in or near a potential terrorist target (such as Grand Central Stations, The Empire State Building, or World Trade Center, and others), and b. how many employees are concentrated in or near one or more of these targets.
+The major concern for insurers is twofold: a. is your firm located in or near a potential terrorist target (such as Grand Central Stations, The Empire State Building, or World Trade Center, and others), and b. how many employees are concentrated in or near one or more of these targets.

-#4 – Contractors have a difficult time with workers compensation in New York, especially if there is a height-related exposure.
-This is due to the odd labor laws only found in New York (of course), which makes most insurers avoid insuring many contractors for workers compensation.
+Especially if there is a height-related exposure, this is due to the odd labor laws only found in New York (of course), which makes most insurers avoid insuring many contractors for workers compensation.

 #5 – Giving your policies to 2 or 3 brokers to “shop the market” may be the worst way to reduce workers compensation costs.